Download the 2021 Rural Fire Service Contract Application

 The contract fee for renewals and new applicants is $100 and covers the calendar year.
 There is a one-time notarization of applications for new applicants.
 All residents renewing their applications must file a new application for 2021, also.

-The rates for the contract and fire service have not changed since they were implemented seven years ago.
+The rates for the contract and fire service have not changed since they were implemented eight years ago.

 Participating in the program is not required and is a decision that is strictly up to the property owner.
-Chief Bradley said he feels residents should take advantage of this opportunity because it ensures contract holders a set range for fire service fees should a fire take place.
+The Stillwater Fire Department encourages residents to take advantage of this opportunity because it ensures contract holders a set range for fire service fees should a fire take place.

-“Any money collected is earmarked and used to purchase equipment like tools for rescue and other fire equipment,” Chief Bradley explained.
+All contract fees collected are earmarked and used to purchase equipment like tools for rescue and other fire equipment.

-Chief Bradley said the SFD does not bill for good intent alarms and determines when to require fees based on whether firefighters provide services.
+Residents are not billed for good intent alarms and the SFD determines when to require fees based on whether firefighters provide services.